krishnakanthnakka/krishnakanthnakka.github.io/index.md

 comments: false
 ---

 I'm a PhD student at CVLab, Department of Computer Science, EPFL.
-I'm fortunate to be supervised by [Dr. Mathieu Salzmann](https://people.epfl.ch/cgi-bin/people?id=119864&op=bio&lang=en&cvlang=en) in the areas of computer vision, deep learning.
+I'm fortunate to be supervised by [Dr. Mathieu Salzmann](https://people.epfl.ch/cgi-bin/people?id=119864&op=bio&lang=en&cvlang=en)  and Dr. Pascal Fua in the areas of computer vision, deep learning.
 My research focus is primarily to develop interpretable neural network architectures.

 Before joining EPFL, I was employed at Samsung Research Bangalore for 2 years developing mobile camera algorithms.
 I graduated from Department of Electrical Engineering, IIT Kharagpur in 2015 with Dual degree (MTech in Signal Processing and BTech in Electrical Engineering).

+Please email me if you would like to pursue a semester project at EPFL in topics.

 ----